Fryuni/blog/src/content/docs/essays/02-a-language-worth-learning.md

 to know what is out there and when to copy it to save your and your team's time; that is indeed a skill, but a very different skill than creating something from scratch.

-The point here is that knowing a language can help you solve problems more effectively in _every_ language.
-And if a language does not benefit you that way, it is not worth studying.
-If you already know Java, C#, PHP, and Go, learning Python, JavaScript, or even TypeScript will, at most, teach you different a syntax for things you already know; maybe it won't be a good use of your time.
-Learning Rust will teach you a lot about memory, what allocates or not, when to use each, and how memory works in a multithreaded system due to the borrow checker and variable lifetimes; it will also introduce a good amount about types because of its traits.
+The point here is that knowing a language/framework/library can help you solve problems more effectively in _every_ language/framework/library.
+And if a language does not benefit you in that way, it is not worth studying.
+If you already know Java, Python, PHP, and Go, learning JavaScript, or even TypeScript, will, at most, teach you different a syntax for things you already know; maybe it won't be a good use of your time.
+In that same scenario, learning Rust will teach you a lot about memory, what allocates or not, when to use each, and how memory works in a multithreaded system due to the borrow checker and variable lifetimes; it will also introduce a good amount about types because of its traits.
 Learning C or Zig will teach you another lot about memory, this time about the different ways to manage it manually, how different allocators behave, and when to use them.
 Learning Haskell will teach you a new world of techniques and paradigms and bring you to a much deeper dive into type theory and its applications.

 What is worth learning is heavily dependent on what you _already_ know.

 I will even dare to say that this applies to speaking languages just as well, not just programming languages.
 For me, a native Brazilian, learning Spanish is good but adds very little in terms of how I think since both languages are very similar in structure and ancestry; learning English, on the other hand, makes my mind work in an entirely different mode.
 Thoughts are formed by language, and knowing how to architect your thoughts with multiple structures enables you to think more diversely.

 This is one of the reasons why I didn't choose French or Italian when I was picking a new language to study.
 Although clearly distinct, they share much with the languages I already